 On the second weekend in August, the week after "Verslunarmannahelgin" or the Bank holiday weekend, Icelanders flock to Dalvík to take part in the festivities.

-And the same number of visitors joined the festivities in 2023 when Fiskidagurinn mikli was held for the 20th time.
-That 20th anniversary had been delayed for 3 years because of Covid.
+The same number of visitors joined the festivities in 2023, when Fiskidagurinn mikli was held for the 20th time.

-The festival starts on Friday night when some of the locals offer "fiskisúpa" or fish soup in their homes, but the main events are on Saturday.
+The festival starts on Friday night, when some locals offer "fiskisúpa" (fish soup) in their homes, but the main events are on Saturday.

-I have many times attended the festival, but only twice arrived on Friday to experience fish-soup night, which was held for the 14th time in 2018 and started at 20:15.
+I have attended the festival many times, but I have only arrived on Friday twice to experience fish-soup night, which was held for the 14th time in 2018 and started at 20:15.

-I try to attend the festival every year if possible.
-In 2018 we got fog and 8 degrees C on the night of the fish soup, but 18 degrees C, still, and sunshine on Fiskidagurinn mikli - the Great Fish Day itself!
+I attend the festival every year.
+In 2018, we got fog and 8 degrees C on the night of the fish soup, but 18 degrees C, still, and sunshine on Fiskidagurinn mikli - the Great Fish Day itself!

 A lovely fish sign at Fiskidagurinn mikli in Dalvík